DominionAkinrotimi/Language-Identification-Model/README.md

 ## Project Structure

-- **`/Language Detection.ipynb`**: Jupyter notebook containing the project's code with detailed explanations and visualizations.
+- **`Language Detection.ipynb`**: Jupyter notebook containing the project's code with detailed explanations and visualizations.
 - **`Language_Detection.py`**: Python script with a graphical user interface (GUI) for easy text input and language detection.
 - **`Language_Detection.csv`**: Dataset used for training and testing the language identification model.